• Skip to primary navigation

 • It is essential to make the whipped egg whites, do not skip that part.
 The result will be a light, fluffy and soft cake.
 I’ve made this cake many times, and whipping the egg whites really does make for a fluffier texture.

-• Keep the cake covered and refrigerated for up to five days.
+• Keep the red velvet sheet cake covered and refrigerated for up to five days.
 You can freeze this cake with or without the frosting.

 Related Recipes